Mouth Devices for Sleep Apnea

 It's also important to consider the cost and availability of the device.
 Some devices are covered by insurance, while others are not.
 Be sure to explore all your options before making a decision.

-Custom-Fitted vs. Over-the-Counter Mouthpieces
+Custom-fitted vs. Over-the-Counter Mouthpieces

 Consulting with a Specialist